-Which Probability Measure? $^{\rm a}$
+Which Probability Measure?a

-- Should the profit and loss (i.e., tracking error) of a hedging strategy be calculated under the real-world or risk-neutral probability measure? - It is the former. - But the deltas and option prices should be calculated under the risk-neutral probability measure. - If whenever we sample the next stock price, backward induction is performed for the delta, it will take a long time to obtain the distribution of the profit and loss. - How to do it efficiently?^b

-^aContributed by Mr. Chiu, Tzu-Hsuan (R08723061) on April 9, 2021. ^bContributed by Mr. Lu, Zheng-Liang (D00922011) in August, 2021.
+- The profit and loss (i.e., tracking error) of a hedging strategy should be calculated under the real-world probability measure. - But the deltas and option prices should be calculated under the risk-neutral probability measure. - If whenever we sample the next stock price, backward induction is performed for the delta, it will take a long time to obtain the distribution of the profit and loss. - How to do it efficiently?b aContributed by Mr. Chiu, Tzu-Hsuan (R08723061) on April 9, 2021. bContributed by Mr. Lu, Zheng-Liang (D00922011) in August, 2021.